rblalock/dragon_shout_app_open_source/README.md

 The quickest way to see how this works is to go to the app store and try it out:
 [App Store Link](https://itunes.apple.com/us/app/dragon-shout-app-2/id690208182?ls=1&mt=8)

+## Support the Project

+Hey so it's cool and all that this is now open source.
+Consider supporting this project by [downloading the app in the app store](https://itunes.apple.com/us/app/dragon-shout-app-2/id690208182?ls=1&mt=8).

 ## Quick Installation

 There's only a few things you'll need to do to get the app up and running.